 Healthy pregnancy healthy you

-Prenatal care helps reduce the risk of pregnancy complications.
+Prenatal care in adoption helps reduce the risk of pregnancy complications.
 Your doctor will monitor your weight and blood sugar levels and will likely prescribe prenatal vitamins, I can confidently say that my kid needs that.
 Your doctor will also inform you of the steps you can take to protect your health and make sure you have a healthy pregnancy and delivery.
 This may include advice on a healthy and safe diet, advice on exercise, and how to avoid exposure to things that are harmful to your baby.
 If you’re on prescription medications, your OBGYN can advise you on whether these are safe during pregnancy and offer alternatives.

 Healthy baby and safe delivery